 While maintaining student privacy (FERPA) and adhering to copyright law, faculty may also consider using a variety of other existing or novel technologies as they implement their courses.
-As new courses are designed and supported through the support and review process, the OOE will work with faculty to determine the best possible methods, technologies and tools for individual courses.
+As new courses are designed and supported through the support and review process, Clemson Online will work with faculty to determine the best possible methods, technologies and tools for individual courses.
 Several popular tools worth considering are listed below.

 iTunes U (audio/podcast hosting)